jenkinsci/cryptomove-plugin/README.md

 3. Package the app with `mvn package`.
 This should create the `target/cryptomove.hpi` file.
 This file can be uploaded into Jenkins configurations.
 4. This App contains a `Jenkinsfile` and can be used to set up the application.
+Add to Jenkins by creating a `newJob` at `/view/all/newJob` that is a Pipeline project.

 5. Install the plugin via the Manage Plugin directory on `<JENKINS_URL>/manage`.
 6. Configure the Cryptomove Tholos plugin on `<JENKINS_URL>/configureTools`